-Medical Negligence claims* are governed by the test set out in the case of Dunne v The National Maternity Hospital (1989) which provides that a medical practitioner is negligent in diagnosis and/or treatment only if he was guilty of such failure as no other medical practitioner of equal specialist or general status or skill will be guilty of if acting with ordinary care.
+Medical Negligence claims* are governed by the test set out in the case of Dunne v The National Maternity Hospital (1989) which was heard before the High Court sitting in the Four Courts in Dublin.
+This case provides that a medical practitioner is negligent in diagnosis and/or treatment only if he was guilty of such failure as no other medical practitioner of equal specialist or general status or skill will be guilty of if acting with ordinary care.

 A Plaintiff will establish negligence against a medical practitioner by proving his deviation from a general and approved practice only upon proving also that the course taken was one that no other medical practitioner of like specialisation and skill would have followed when taking the ordinary care required from a person of his qualifications.